ackdom/betri-stopky/README.md

 ### 1. Adding Athletes
 1. Enter athlete names in the input field
+2. As you type, suggestions from previously entered names (local memory) appear in a dropdown
+3. Click a suggestion to immediately add it as a new athlete
+4. Each suggestion has an "X" icon to remove it from memory
-2. Press Enter or click the + button to add
+5. Press Enter or click the + button to add a new name
-3. Use up/down arrows to reorder athletes
+6. Use up/down arrows to reorder athletes
-4. Click the trash icon to remove an athlete
+7. Click the trash icon to remove an athlete
-5. If you try to add an empty name, an error alert is shown
+8. If you try to add an empty name, an error alert is shown

+#### Athlete Name Autocomplete & Local Memory
+- The app remembers all unique athlete names you've entered (stored in your browser)
+- Suggestions appear as you type, excluding names already in your current list
+- Click a suggestion to add it instantly
+- Remove any suggestion from memory with the X icon
+- Memory persists across sessions (unless you clear browser storage)

 ### 2. Starting a Session
 1. After adding athletes, click "Start Session"